Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Decide Whether to Sell Before or After You Move

-Some relocation sellers list before they move.
-Others move first and sell after the home is vacant.
+Some relocation sellers list before moving.
+Others relocate first and sell after the home is vacant.

 Both options can work.